 I then worked at La Trobe University, Footscray College of TAFE, Chisholm Institute of Technology and Monash University (following a merger), Swinburne University of Technology and finally Victoria University.
 Read the details in my Resume.

 During that career, I managed large faculties and university planning units, and spent a fair bit of time in central governance and student administration units.
 I designed and led major change processes including organisational restructuring, process and functional reviews, developed and managed university planning and quality frameworks, managed quality systems and audits and worked with staff to develop positive and supportive work cultures.

 That career gave me significant experience and expertise in both how organisations work and 'think' and how to develop strategy that is meaningful and futures ready.
 Those many years of immersion in strategy processes, some of which I helped to design, review and improve, has built my commitment to ensuring participative and inclusive conversations about the future as the starting point for becoming futures ready.

-I focus now on helping people realise the power of their foresight agency as the starting point to become futures ready.
+I focus now on helping people realise the power of their foresight agency - their ability to anticipate the future in the present - as the starting point to become futures ready.
 I enjoy working with, and bringing practical outcomes to the work of people who care about their organisation's future in a complex and uncertain world.

 Find out more about my work